-FlatCAM pratical tutorial: clean non copper area – Part 3
+FlatCAM practical tutorial: clean non copper area – Part 3

-When you mill a PCB traces probably remain some islands of copper and here can remain a floating potential that can create disturbances, so if you create an high frequency PCB It’s better to remove they.
+When you mill a PCB traces probably remain some islands of copper, and here can stay a floating potential that can create disturbances, so if you make a high-frequency PCB, It’s better to remove them.

-Remember you can put the area on ground and you can fix the problem.
+Remember, you can put the area on the ground and fix the problem.

-To remove island you can follow 2 approach, first is to use directly NCC Tool (Clear N-copper), and you are going directly to remove all copper in the area you select, or first do isolation (look at the previous chapter) and next go to remove islands of copper.
+Next, go to remove islands of copper.
+To remove the island, you can follow two approaches; the first is to use NCC Tool (Clear N-copper) directly.
+You will now remove all copper in the area you select, or first do isolation (look at the previous chapter).

 Clear residual non copper area

-I continue from previous part, here a screen with some arrows to identify the islands
+I continue from the previous part; here is a screen with some arrows to identify the islands

-and we are going to remove the islands, you must select the more external geometry generated
+and we are going to remove the islands, and you must select the more external geometry generated

 PCB_PCF8574_03_copperBottom.gbl_iso3<– more external

-Simply select more external geometry and click on NCC Tool button, a panel Non-Copper Clearing is shown
+Select more external geometry and click on the NCC Tool button; a panel Non-Copper Clearing is shown

 Geometry this choice because you can land on this panel via menù also with